What is Retail Arbitrage?

 What is the Difference Between Retail Arbitrage & Other Amazon Business Models?

 As we said before, retail arbitrage means buying items from brick-and-mortar stores and listing them higher on Amazon.
 While some people believe that this definition can also cover products purchased online products, others believe that online arbitrage is different.
 Here are some of the other business models on Amazon:

 - Wholesale: in a nutshell, wholesale means investing in large volumes of products.
 These products should be bought “directly from suppliers” and then listed on Amazon for a higher price.
 This can be very similar to retail arbitrage itself, the only difference being buying bulk.
 Some suppliers require a minimum order, and you can’t get one or two items from them.

 - Private label: in this model, you will have to source products from a third-party manufacturer and then brand them on your own before selling them on Amazon.
 Unbranded products usually have lower prices, meaning you can profit significantly if you attach your name and brand to them.
 This particular model requires you to do some branding.
 Unlike other models, the final purchased product will have your logo and brand.

-- Dropshipping: between Amazon business models, this one might be the most different.
-Dropshippers dont keep their own product inventory.
-Instrad, they just transfer each order directly to the supplier and the supplier sends the product to the customer.
+- Dropshipping: between Amazon’s business models, this one might be the most different.
+Dropshippers don’t keep their product inventory.
+Instead, they transfer each order directly to the supplier, and the supplier sends the product to the customer.
 The difference between this model and retail arbitrage is the lack of inventory.

 Pros & Cons of Retail Arbitrage